 Playing the dance club circuit for years as drummer & vocalist throughout the Northeast, Chuck and his band opened for global acts like Earth, Wind & Fire, Chic and Tavares.
-On days off he would race back to NYC to absorb as much of the jazz scene as he could, hanging out near a window or doorway with drumsticks in his back pocket, he’d listen from the street for lack of a ticket.
+On days off he would race back to NYC to absorb as much of the jazz scene as he could, hanging out near a window or doorway with drumsticks in his back pocket, listening from the street for lack of a ticket.

 After a few years Chuck returned to NYC, determined to make a solo career for himself.
 Auditioning, drumming, singing and dancing eventually led to gigs with artists such as Martha Reeves, Mary Wells, Phyllis Hyman and innovative artist Tomek Lamprecht of Model Citizens fame.
 In time fortune smiled with a vocal session that led to Chuck becoming a founding member of Warp-9, one of the first electro-hip hop groups in America with 2 albums and 6 hit singles.
 Produced by Jellybean Benitez, Lottie Golden & Richard Scher, hits included Nunk, Beatwave and Light Years Away (Prism) and No Man Is An Island (Motown).

-Moving to Los Angeles to escape the cold NY winter and further his career, Chuck hooked up with musicians from all over the country, launching an R&B band and a regular gig at an L.A. favorite, Simply Blues.
+Moving to Los Angeles to escape the cold and further his career, Chuck hooked up with musicians from all over the country, launching an R&B band and a regular gig at an L.A. favorite, Simply Blues.
 It was there that he met the agent who employed him so often as lead vocalist and bandleader that he became known in town as The Wedding Singer.

 Performing with his L.A. band Chuck Wansley After Hours and solo shows as Guest Artist for jazz festivals in the USA and EU not only fill his calendar, but fills his heart as well.
 To really know music is to understand the mysticism of it.
-To be this fortunate to live a life of collaboration with great musicians and artists, and reach to the point where you talk without talking is a journey Chuck recognizes as miraculous, and one he is eternally grateful for.
+To be this fortunate to live a life of collaboration with great musicians and artists, and reach to the point where you talk without speaking is a journey Chuck recognizes as miraculous, and one he is very grateful for.